Views: 0 Author: Site Editor Publish Time: 2026-01-19 Origin: Site

 Keep the dryer 6–8 inches from your hair

-Use high heat only while hair is still wet
+Use high heat only while the hair is still wet

 Constant movement prevents localized overheating and reduces damage risk.